flavio-dev/tweets-test/README.md

 ### HTML

 Not much to say here, I added my new style and my libraries.
 I made sure the script tag containing my template was going to be overwritten once I was going to render my list of tweets.
 Also I decided to add data.js directly in the list of JS to be loaded.
-In a more realistically world that JSON would have come from server (which I could have stub/simulate) but for the purpose of this exercise, I simplified the load of the data object but just referencing the .js file in the HTML.
+In a more realistically world, the JSON would have come from server (which I could have stub/simulate) but for the purpose of this exercise, I simplified the load of the data object but just referencing the .js file in the HTML.

 ### JS